-- (B) Instant (or scratch) ticket offerings sold through licensed lottery retailers include a wide array of themed games where patrons must match two or three of a kind, get like symbols or bonus features, or meet other game requirements to win the prize shown. - (C) iLottery mobile and online offerings currently include eInstants and iKeno.
-Players who successfully create an eWallet account and whose personal identification is verified, are then able to fund their player accounts and play iLottery offerings within geographical boundaries of the State of Rhode Island. - (D) Video lottery games are generally operated through 5,073 video lottery terminals (VLTs) at two licensed facilities, Twin River Casino Hotel and Tiverton Casino Hotel.
-Due to the global COVID-19 pandemic, closure of the State's two licensed casinos occurred on March 14, 2020 thereby suspending all video game play until June 8, 2020.
-At June 30, 2020, there were 1,957 VLTs in operation, effectively using less than 39% of the available terminals.
-Both licensed facilities are owned by Twin River Worldwide Holdings, Inc. Video lottery offers various virtual and multilayer display games, hosting a wide array of card and theme games to the public.
+- (B) Instant (or scratch) ticket offerings sold through licensed lottery retailers include a wide array of themed games, card games, crosswords, and others, where patrons must match two or three of a kind, get like symbols or bonus features, or meet other game requirements to win the prize shown. - (C) iLottery mobile and online offerings currently include eInstants and iKeno.
+Players create an eWallet account to fund their player accounts and play iLottery offerings within geographical boundaries of the State of Rhode Island. - (D) Video lottery games are generally operated through 5,067 video lottery terminals (VLTs) at two licensed facilities, Twin River Casino Hotel and Tiverton Casino Hotel.
+Both licensed facilities are owned by Bally's Corporation.
+Video lottery offers various virtual and multi-layer display games, hosting a wide array of card and theme games to the public.

-- (E) Table games are operated at Twin River Casino Hotel and Tiverton Casino Hotel.
+- (1) Organization (Continued) - (E) Table games are operated at Twin River Casino Hotel and Tiverton Casino Hotel.
 Chapter 42-61.2 of the General Laws authorizes the State to operate casino gaming, and the Lottery Division to promulgate rules and regulations and set policy for table gaming.
 This chapter stipulates the allocation of net table game revenue.
-Consistent with the General Laws, net table game revenue is deposited in the State Lottery Fund for administrative purposes with commissions distributed to Twin River Casino Hotel, Tiverton Casino Hotel, and the Towns of Lincoln and Tiverton with and the balance remitted to the General Fund. - (F) Sportsbook wagering is offered at both Twin River Casino Hotel and at the Tiverton Casino Hotel.
-In September 2019, mobile and online sportsbook wagering commenced, enabling players to place wagers and receive payouts through their computer or mobile devices provided they wager within the State boundaries.
+Consistent with the General Laws, net table game revenue is deposited in the State Lottery Fund for administrative purposes with commissions distributed to Twin River Casino Hotel, Tiverton Casino Hotel, and the Towns of Lincoln and Tiverton with the balance remitted to the General Fund. - (F) Sportsbook wagering is offered at on-premise retail sportsbooks located at both Twin River Casino Hotel and at the Tiverton Casino Hotel, and via mobile and online devices provided they wager within the State boundaries.
 The sportsbook offers multiple wagering opportunities for professional and college events (excluding Rhode Island university and college events), Olympic or international sporting events, etc. in line with industry standards.
-Chapter 42-61.2 of the General Laws authorizes the State through the Lottery Division to implement, operate, conduct and control sports wagering at Twin River Casino Hotel and Tiverton Casino Hotel gaming facilities.
+Chapter 42-61.2 of the General Laws authorizes the State, through the Lottery Division, to implement, operate, conduct and control sports wagering at the Twin River gaming facility and Twin River-Tiverton gaming facility.
 The State, through the Division of Lottery, has full operational control, as defined by the statute. - (G) Prize payout percentages and amounts required to be paid to the State's General Fund as stipulated in the General Laws are summarized below for the various games operated by the Lottery.

-Game Prize Payout Mandated Payments to the State Daily Numbers Instant Ticket Games eInstants PowerBall® Mega Millions® Wild Money Lucky for Life® Bingo Not less than 45% or more than 65% of sales Payments to the General Fund - net of prizes, commissions, administrative and operating expenses.
+Game Prize Payout Mandated Payments to the State Daily Numbers Instant Ticket Games eInstants PowerBall ® Mega Millions ® Wild Money Lucky for Life ® Bingo Not less than 45% or more than 65% of sales Payments to the General Fund - net of prizes, commissions, administrative and operating expenses.
 Keno and iKeno Not less than 45% or more than 72% of sales Payments to the General Fund - net of prizes, commissions, administrative and operating expenses.
 Video Lottery Prize payout not established by law Payments to the General Fund - net terminal income (video lottery credits purchased less credits redeemed or redeemable, including prize contributions to multi-state video lottery progressive jackpots) minus commission payments and incentive program reimbursements.
 Table Games and Stadium Gaming Prize payout not established by law Payments to the General Fund - net table game revenue minus commission payments and table game administrative and operating expenses.
 Sportsbook Prize payout not established by law Payments to the General Fund - book revenue (accrual write less accrual payout) minus commission payments net of statutory host Town fees and approved marketing expenses.